elastic/cloud-on-k8s/config/operator/README.md

 ### Namespaced

-One or more operators managing resources in a given set of of namespaces.
+One or more operators managing resources in a given set of namespaces.

 ```bash
 OPERATOR_NAME=<?> OPERATOR_IMAGE=<?> NAMESPACE=<?> MANAGED_NAMESPACES=<?> make generate-namespace | kubectl apply -f -